-PV modules are proposed to be arranged in eight arrays, with two 625-kW inverters at the center of each array.
+PV modules are proposed to be arranged in seven arrays, with two 800-kW inverters at the center of each array.
 The nameplate capacity of each module in an array will be approximately 280 W. There will be sufficient modules for each inverter to optimize inverter loading and meet a 1.2 dc-to-ac conversion ratio.

-Modules will be strung together in strings of approximately 12 modules.
-These strings will be brought to combiner boxes.
+Modules will be strung together in strings, which will be brought to combiner boxes.
 From each combiner box, a single run of dc conductor will be brought to an inverter.
-The Project will have sixteen 625-kW inverters.
+The Project will have seven inverter stations that include two 800-kW inverters each.
 These inverters will convert the DC power collected into AC power, and this will be stepped up by transformers adjacent to the inverters to a planned intermediate voltage of 27.6 kV.
 Conductors at this intermediate voltage will run underground to the Project substation, where one main transformer will step power up to the local distribution voltage of 44 kV.
 Power will then be run overhead to the nearest Hydro One owned distribution line and switched onto the Hydro One distribution network.

-Power collection will be by underground cabling.
-These cables will be buried at a minimum depth of 915 mm below grade, as is required by the Ontario Electrical Safety Code.
-The cables will be laid in a trench with a layer of sand above and below, and the trench will then be filled in with the original local material or imported.
-There will also be a caution tape buried in the trench above the cabling.
-After filling, the trenches will be graded to bring the land back to its original contours.
-This will restore the natural drainage prior to the Project development and will have minimum impact to the local flora and fauna.
-Where trenching is not possible due to encountered rock or other reasons, above ground cable trays will be used.
+Power collection will be primarily by underground cabling.
+Buried cables will include ground cover as required by the Ontario Electrical Safety Code.
+Buried cables will be laid in a trench with a layer of sand above and below, and the trench will then be filled in with the original local material or imported material.
+There will also be a caution tape buried in the trench halfway between the ground and the buried cables.
+After filling, the trenches will be graded.
+Additional drainage may be installed to restore the natural drainage prior to the Project development and will have minimum impact to the local flora and fauna.
+Where trenching is not possible due to encountered rock or other reasons, above-ground cable trays or cable mounding techniques may be used.